 - Change the quality of life of your dog

-3. Best Budget – Newlife Mobility Dog Wheelchair Review
+3. Best Budget – Newlife Mobility Dog Wheelchair

 This two-wheeled cart is the best budget model for pet owners.
 You can find 7 variations in the size of this dog wheel.
 Thus, you can buy it for small to large-sized dogs.
 You have to choose the size based on the hip width and hip height of your dog.
 For instance, XXS size is the right choice when your dog’s hip width ranges from 3.5” to 6”, while the hip height is from 6.3” to 9.5”.

 The overall construction is highly durable with an aluminum frame.
 You can adjust the harness to ensure better mobility and comfort to your pets.
 There is a push button to control the dimension.
-Thus, this wheelchair model is not only user-friendly but also easy to assemble.
+Thus, this model is not only user-friendly but also easy to assemble.
 The 3D soft harness does not cause discomfort, although your dog is using this system for the first time.

-Newlife Mobility has offered you something more than a dog wheelchair.
+Newlife Mobility has offered you something more than a wheelchair.
 The package includes a free belly band that ensures ultimate protection to your dog’s spine.
 Moreover, you will get a dog leash for free of cost.
 The manufacturer has focused on the most important needs of dog owners.
 Thus, Newlife Mobility has provided some additional kits with this package.

 - Includes belly bands for dogs with spondylitis

-- Highly resilient design of the wheelchair
+- Highly resilient design

 - Best for controlling hind limbs